the-markup/investigation-youtube-ad-placements/README.md

 How we interacted with the "PlacementSuggestionService" API from "ads.google.com".
 We sent each term from `terms.py` through the API.
 Use this notebook for reference: it is not functional due to the expired or redacted parameters present.

 ### 1-data-preprocessing.ipynb
-Parsing the API responses and fetching the suggested videos and channels for each term we sent to the undocumented API.
+Parsing the API responses and fetching the suggested videos and channels for each term we sent to the API.

 ### 2-data-analysis-hate.ipynb
 The bulk of stats and tables for our hate methodology.